binn/blog.bin.moe/about.md

 Hi there!
 My real name is *Sarmad Wahab*, but I prefer to go by **bin**.
 I'm a 16 year old C# developer weeb male living in New York.
 I do most of my work in web development.
 My specific areas of interest are .NET Core and ASP.NET Core.
 I also like a good haul of modern physics and astronomy.
 My main interest is anime and Japan.

-I also know JavaScript and I'm getting into Java and TypeScript.
+I also know JavaScript and I'm still getting familiar Java and TypeScript.
 I still try to prefer C# in any situation.

 You can view my personal web page at https://bin.moe, you can find some contact information there as well as links to other social media.